 - Combine sugar, vinegar and spice in a small pan and heat slowly, stirring until sugar dissolves.
 Immediately pull from heat and let cool, never allowing the liquid to get very hot.
 Pour over the onions, cover and place in fridge for 24 hours.
 Use as an accompaniment for all grilled foods.

-This article originally appeared as “All Fired Up” in the June 2004 issue of Experience Life.
+This article has been updated and originally appeared as “All Fired Up” in the June 2004 issue of Experience Life.